velikooutro/actionlog/README.md

-This Flask web app can be found here:
+This Flask app can be found here:

 http://velikooutro.pythonanywhere.com/